 While no fabric is entirely immune to staining, some are worse than others.
 Often, synthetic fabrics stain easily; sweat stains can be particularly noticeable.
 When there is potential to get messy, the fabrics to avoid are those which are difficult to clean.

-- Cotton is incredibly versatile and fairly easy to get stains out of.
+It is incredibly versatile and fairly easy to get stains out of.
 It is also a tough material, and can endure a great deal of soaking and drying without distortion.
 For cotton, the best way to treat stains is with detergent, or a light acid such as lemon juice or vinegar (should the stain require it)

-- Synthetics can be very sturdy, but they will be quickly destroyed by bleach and other oxidising chemicals.
+Are very sturdy, but they will be quickly destroyed by bleach and other oxidising chemicals.
 While care can vary depending on the material, cleaning synthetics with laundry detergent is best.
 On tougher, greasier stains, dish soap is recommended.

-- Silk is a tricky one to clean.
+A tricky one to clean.
 While it is a natural fibre, silk does not like water, and spot cleaning can often result in a stain that is worse than the original.
 The best way to clean a stain on silk is to wipe off the stain with a damp cloth, and then rinse the entire garment thoroughly.
 Do not leave the initial wet spot to dry, rinse it straight away.

-- Wool is a very heat-sensitive material, it must be treated with great care.
+A very heat-sensitive material, it must be treated with great care.
 While it can be soaked, the item must be laid flat to dry so it does not become misshapen.
 To wash a woollen garment, use lukewarm water and a wool-safe detergent.
 Bleach or acid will permanently damage the wool, so avoid these at all costs.
 After treating, get the wool to a dry cleaner as soon as possible.

 If you’re serious about sun safety, why not check out our latest customer satisfaction ratings to find sunscreen brands available widely across New Zealand.